Before we begin the manufacturing stage, here are some technical basics.

 12. Work the edges of the bracelet and nourish the leather

-Check the width of the watch strap before finishing the edge because the leather may have been worked.
+Check the width of the watch strap before finishing the edge as it is possible that the leather has been worked.

 Sand the edges and apply up to 3 coats of finish (sanding between each coat).
-Do not work the slices at the level of the horns (to avoid creating excess thickness).
-Wax the slices to give them a shiny finish.
+Do not work the edges at the horns (to avoid creating excess thickness).
+Wax the edges to give them a shiny finish.

 Nourish the leather with neatsfoot oil.

-Optional: protect the lining side of the watch strap with a finishing eraser (here Tokonole).
+Optional: protect the lining side of the watch strap with a finishing rubber (here Tokonole).

 13. Attach the bracelet to the case and make the holes on the long strand

-Pass the movable loop and attach the case to the bracelet.
+Pass the mobile loop and attach the case to the bracelet.

-Using the pattern, mark the position of the holes (7 to 10 holes) on the long strand.
+Using the template, mark the position of the holes (7 to 10 holes) on the long strand.
 Then drill the holes: the diameter is equal to the width of the barb.
-Reminder: spacing is 7mm center to center.
+Reminder: the spacing is 7 mm center to center.

 The watch strap is finished!